 How Much Does Xarelto Cost with Medicare?

 - Our review outlines how much you might pay for Xarelto with a Medicare drug plan, along with more information about how Medicare drug coverage works.
 Learn more and find out how to find a Medicare plan that covers Xarelto.

 Xarelto is a brand name blood thinner drug that is covered by most Medicare Part D plans and Medicare Advantage plans (Medicare Part C) that include prescription drug coverage.
 There may be rare situations in which Xarelto is covered by Medicare Part A or Part B when administered by a health care professional in an inpatient setting.
 But Medicare Part A and Part B do not typically cover prescription drugs obtained at pharmacies.

-You can compare Medicare Advantage plans and Medicare Part D plans – including how much Xarelto costs with each plan – online for free, with no obligation to enroll.
+You can compare Medicare Part D plans – including how much Xarelto costs with each plan – online for free, with no obligation to enroll.
 You can even find out if your pharmacy is part of a plan’s preferred pharmacy network.